FAQ

 Today, the public path is:

-• an iPhone companion app through the current beta flow
+- an Android companion app through closed beta testing

 Can I use Music Hub only on local Wi-Fi?